Pesticide ControlContact: Darrin McCullough 517-242-8647

 Provided below are links related to the NPDES permit for the application of Pesticides.
 The downloadable documents are available in PDF format.

-EGLE's Water Resources Division (WRD), has launched a new information system called MiWaters.
+EGLE's Water Resources Division (WRD), uses an information system called MiWaters.
 MiWaters is a web-based permitting and compliance database.
 MiWaters establishes a streamlined electronic permitting process, allowing Michigan to fulfill federal electronic reporting requirements and providing an online component for access to public information.
 The focus of MiWaters is permitting and compliance, including National Pollutant Discharge Elimination System (NPDES) Permits (including Pesticide permits).

 One of our focuses in developing MiWaters is to create a system that makes it easier for the WRD to communicate with, and provide services electronically to, our regulated community.
 Below is a list of some of the functions and features that MiWaters provides: